JurajNyiri/HomeAssistant-Tapo-Control/README.md

 Custom component - Tapo: Cameras Control - to add Tapo cameras into Home Assistant

+# PSA - Firmware 1.3.9 and newer might cause integration not to work

+There has been numerous reports of integration stopping to work on firmwares 1.3.9 and newer.
+If you wish to continue using this integration, until this issue is resolved, you will need to either:

+1. Block internet access of camera if you are using firmware 1.3.9 and newer
+2. Use older firmware than 1.3.9.

+Learn more and discuss at https://github.com/JurajNyiri/HomeAssistant-Tapo-Control/issues/551 .

 ## Installation

 Copy contents of custom_components/tapo_control/ to custom_components/tapo_control/ in your Home Assistant config folder.